-Fig. 23.
-Shreds torn from human clothes tied to a branch near the top of the devotional shrine.
 Throughout the Old World, shrine cults centring on man-made shrines (even if only slightly remodelled after the original natural layout, as in Nagara Padang) tend to be closely associated with the cult of such striking natural features of the landscape as (large) trees and springs.
-Textile offerings to sacred trees, usually in the form of narrow strips torn from human clothing, are ubiquitous in South Asia (the author observed them repeatedly during his 2011 fieldwork in Sri Lanka), South East Asia, Central Asia, North Africa, and in fact throughout the Old World.
-Also at Nagara Padang, the pilgrimage path features a sacred spring (Fig. 23b)
+Textile offerings to sacred trees, usually in the form of narrow strips / rags torn from human clothing, are ubiquitous in South Asia (I observed them repeatedly during my 2011 field-work in Sri Lanka), South East Asia, Central Asia, North Africa, and in fact throughout the Old World.
+Also at Nagara Padang, the pilgrimage path features a sacred spring